Legal parenthood

 - Advice and representation for you in a parental order application following surrogacy (to confer legal parenthood on intended parents and extinguish the legal status of surrogate parents)

-- Advice and representation for you if there is a dispute surrounding the legal parentage and responsibility for your child
+- Advice and representation for you if there is a dispute surrounding the legal parentage or parental responsibility of your child